jelkner/pythonds/_sources/Graphs/VocabularyandDefinitions.rst

     edge connects two vertices to show that there is a relationship between them.
 Edges may be one-way or two-way.
 If the edges in a graph are all one-way, we say that the graph is a **directed graph**, or a **digraph**.
-    The class prerequisites graph shown previous section is clearly a digraph since you must take some classes before others.
+    The class prerequisites graph shown in the previous section is clearly a digraph since you must take some classes before others.

 Weight
     Edges may be weighted to show that there is a cost to go from one vertex to